-- The course will be taught with students attending via video conferencing
+- The course will be taught live with students attending via video conferencing (such as Zoom).

-- Classes meet on the days and times listed in the course schedule.
+- Classes meet live during the days and times listed in the course schedule.

-Courses that cannot be taught completely in a virtual environment will meet in-person following strict safety protocols including single points of entry, social distancing, required face coverings and thorough cleaning and sanitizing of campus buildings.
-Additional protocols, including temperature check stations and comprehensive contact tracing will be in place prior to the beginning of the fall semester.
+Courses that cannot be taught completely in a virtual environment will meet in-person following strict safety protocols including single points of entry with temperature check stations, social distancing, required face coverings, comprehensive contact tracing, and thorough cleaning and sanitizing of campus buildings.

 - P – In-person